arnoesterhuizen/clickatell-overview-http/README.md

 ## `text`

-The body of the message you would like to send.
-If the text is more than 160 characters, use the [`concat`](#concat) parameter to make them concatenate on supported handsets.
+The body of the message.

+If you're sending messages and the text is more than 160 characters, use the [`concat`](#concat) parameter to make them concatenate on supported handsets.
 For messages with special characters you will need to encode it using http://rishida.net/tools/conversion/, and set the [`unicode`](#unicode) parameter to 1.

 ## `timestamp`

-The unix timestamp we return with every message status update to indicate when the status change was triggered.
+The unix timestamp we return with callbacks.
+With message status callbacks we use a unix timestamp, while with message receiving callbacks, we use a 'yyyy-mm-dd hh:mm:ss' format in the GMT+2 timezone.

 ## `to`